-Spreads on over 2,000 assets comprise the majority of trading fees at eToro.
+Spreads (no commissions are charged) on over 2,000 assets comprise the majority of trading fees at eToro.
 The spread for the EUR/USD is listed as 3.0 pips, but the AUD/USD is listed as low as 1.0 pips.
-These fees are considered high for the industry, but considering that eToro offers social trading services not offered by other brokers, the cost may be justified, if not at least understandable.
-The fee structure increases for equity CFD trading, which we found unnecessary and frankly, surprising during our eToro review.
+These fees are considered high for the industry but considering that eToro offers social trading services not offered by other brokers, the cost may be justified, if not at least understandable.
+The fee structure increases for equity CFD trading, which we found unnecessary and frankly, surprising during this review.
 The spread is fixed at 0.09% of the price, but financing costs make this asset class less than ideal for trading at eToro.
-Commissions are not charged, a grace which mitigates the expense a bit.

 What Can I Trade

 eToro over 2,000 assets, a very impressive range that is not found at most other Forex brokers. eToro covers the Forex market, ventured into the cryptocurrency markets, and allows diversification through commodities.
+The eToro crypto selection of 93 cryptocurrency pairs represents one of the most extensive ones available among non-crypto brokers, which adds to its appeal among millennial traders.
 It additionally provides traders a broad choice of equity CFDs, enhanced by index CFDs, and completed by ETF CFDs.
 The overall asset selection is comprehensive, allowing traders to diversify portfolios properly.
 Spreads on currency pairs remain on the high side but not overly unreasonable compared to the value of the social offering.
 Commodities and cryptocurrencies offer more competitive advantages in terms of fees.

 Equity CFDs are commission-free, but financing costs do exist.